Tharman Shanmugaratnam: Political career

 Tharman made his political debut in the 2001 general election, contesting Jurong GRC as part of a five-member PAP team and won 79.75% of the vote.
 Tharman was subsequently appointed Senior Minister of State for Trade and Industry and Senior Minister of State for Education.

 He was appointed to the Cabinet as Minister for Education in 2003 and served in this role until 2008.

+Finance Minister Tharman Shanmugaratnam with Japan's Finance Minister Yoshihiko Noda and U.S. Treasury Secretary Timothy Geithner in Kyōto City, Japan on November 6, 2010.

 Following the 2006 general election, Tharman was appointed Second Minister for Finance (alongside his role as Minister for Education).
 On 1 December 2007, he was appointed Minister for Finance.

 Following the 2011 general election, Tharman was appointed Deputy Prime Minister and Coordinating Minister for Economic and Social Policies, while retaining his portfolio as Minister for Finance.
 He also served as Minister for Manpower between 2011 and 2012 concurrently.
 After the 2015 General Election, he stepped down as Minister for Finance on 30 September 2015, after 9 years.
 He remained Deputy Prime Minister and was also appointed Coordinating Minister for Social Policies.

 At the 2015 general election, Jurong Group Representation Constituency, which was predominantly anchored by Tharman, won 79.28% of the vote against the five-member Singaporeans First team.

 Tharman was elected to the Central Executive Committee of the People's Action Party in December 2002, and was appointed 2nd Assistant Secretary-General in May 2011.

 On 23 April 2019, it was announced that both Tharman and Teo Chee Hean were appointed Senior Ministers effective from 1 May 2019 under a Cabinet reshuffle, relinquishing their Deputy Prime Minister portfolios.
 Tharman would also be Coordinating Minister for Social Policies and advise the prime minister on economic policies.

 Tharman retained his parliamentary seat in Jurong GRC at the 2020 general election, after winning 74.62% of the vote against the five-member Red Dot United team.

 In July 2023, Tharman stepped down from Parliament and all his positions in the government and resigned as a member of the PAP in order to stand as a candidate in the 2023 Singaporean presidential election.